-Colour: Rich, deep red with bright magenta hues.
+Colour: Rich, deep red with purple magenta hues.

-Nose: Intense, lifted aromas of blackcurrant, cassis and black mulberry with complexing notes of warm black pepper spice, wild herbs, violet and fennel seed.
+Nose: Intense, lifted aromas of blackcurrant, cassis and dark plum, with complexing notes of black spice, earthy wild herbs, violet and sweet anise.

-Palate: Plush, fleshy, Shiraz-focused fruit, with dark berry flavours and hints of bittersweet chocolate, is backed by a definitive structural line of long Cabernet tannins.
-The palate is smooth, rich and even, with evident yet subtle French oak that supports without dominating.
-The finish leaves the mouth watering with lingering dark fruit and fine tannins.
+Palate: Plush, rich fruit, with tarry, dark berry flavours and hints of bittersweet chocolate and tobacco leaf, is backed by a definitive structural line of long, fine tannins.
+The palate is smooth and even, with evident yet subtle French oak that supports without dominating.
+The finish leaves the mouth watering with lingering dark fruit.

 Peak Drinking: While suitable for current consumption, further medium- term cellaring will be rewarded.
 I highly recommend that this wine be decanted prior to serving.